JiannaWang/Health_Insurance_Data_Science_Consulting_Project/README.md

 # Health_Insurance_Data_Science_Consulting_Project
-Read the RMD file together with the HTML file to help you understand.
+Please read the RMD file together with the HTML file to help you understand.